WORKING STUDENT PROGRAM

 riders, horses for sale, a breeding operation, and more.

-We have ICP Instructors, and a great education program for
+We have top level ICP Instructors, and a great education program for

 Blue Ridge Mountains of northern Virginia.

 It includes top class stabling for 46 horses, large indoor

 and outdoor arenas with excellent footing, large pastures, and

 schooling cross country courses for all levels.
 The working students share a

 working student program offers instruction, riding experience and